 - Aligning parts.

 - Setting dowels or splines.

 - Hitting sharp objects that could damage the covering.

-If you own woodworking chisels, you need a wooden mallet like the one shown at left.
+If you own woodworking chisels, you need a wooden mallet like the one shown.
 It's the tool best suited to driving chisels.

 - Striking woodworking chisels--the tool's main purpose.